RhysGraham/Test-Repositry/README.md

 # ProgSoc Git Workshop Demo

+Group Members: Zen, Rhys and Connie

 This is a demo project for the ProgSoc Git Workshop.